SpaceNetChallenge/utilities/README.md

+# This repository is no longer being updated.
+Future development of code tools for geospatial machine learning analysis will be done at https://github.com/cosmiq/solaris.

 # SpaceNet Utilities

 This repository has three python packages, geoTools and evalTools and labelTools.
 The geoTools packages is intended to assist in the preprocessing of [SpaceNet](https://spacenetchallenge.github.io/) satellite imagery data corpus hosted on [SpaceNet on AWS](https://aws.amazon.com/public-datasets/spacenet/) to a format that is consumable by machine learning algorithms.